How to update an existing Aldryn addon#

 to push it to the addons system.

-For completeness, check that the new version of your addon can be installed and deployed in a project.
+For completeness, check that the new version of your addon can be installed and deployed in an application.

 By default, your newly-uploaded addon version will be placed in the Alpha channel.
 In the Addons section of the Control Panel, put it in the Beta or Stable channels if appropriate.